TosbackCgusBridge-Bot/CGUs-versions/Michaels/Privacy Policy.md

 Your personal information may be transferred to, stored, and processed in a country other than the one in which it was provided.
 This may include the US.
 When we do so, we transfer the information in compliance with applicable data protection laws.

 We take steps to protect personal information no matter what country it is stored in or transferred to.
-We have procedures and controls as appropriate to help ensure this.
+We have appropriate procedures and controls to help ensure this.

 Top Children's Online Privacy

 We believe it is important to provide added protection for children online.
 We encourage parents and guardians to spend time online with their children to participate in and monitor their online activity.

 We do not intend to collect personal information from children under 13 online.
 When we do collect personal information from children, we do so in compliance with applicable country children's data protection laws.

-U.S. sites that collect information from children under the age of 13 are covered by a privacy statement that meets the requirements of the U.S. Children's Online Privacy Protection Act.

 Top Contact Us